xkema/untitled-ad-manager-demos/docs/introduction.md

 ### Exchange Bidding

 Lets Ad Manager ad server communicate directly with third-party ad exchanges in a server-to-server connection (reduces page load latency and complex publisher configuration)

+Exchange bidding, allows trusted 3rd party exchanges to compete with publisher's own ad manager and ad exchange inventory, all in one real-time auction.

+It is a a server-to-server integration between Ad Manager and 3rd Party Exchange, it requires a contractual relationship between parties. (publisher and ad exchange) Server-to-server connection is the main difference between header bidding. (header bidding requires a wrapper script)

+Yield Group is the organization of:

+- what inventory we're selling to the 3rd party exchanges
+- which exchanges we want to share this inventory with

 ### IAB